 The obvious reason to use ad extensions is to make your ads stand out and take up more real estate than your competitors in the search results.
 That’s a no-brainer, right?

 But there’s one more important reason.
-AdWords recently updated their Quality Score calculation to incorporate ad extensions.
+Google updated their Quality Score calculation to incorporate ad extensions.
 In the past, Quality Score was calculated using your keywords, text ads, and landing pages, but now there is an additional factor: your ad extensions.

 That means advertisers that set up ad extensions gain a competitive advantage with a potentially higher Quality Score.
 In turn, advertisers with higher Quality Scores can bid and pay less per click for the same ad position versus competitors with lower Quality Scores.